Queenie Ashton: Early life and stage

 Ashton was born in London, England.
-She was an accomplished ballet dancer, and specialist in voice production and drama, who started performing when she was fourteen.
-She appeared in musical comedy on the London stage, on occasion appearing with playwright Noël Coward.
+She was an accomplished ballet dancer, and specialist in voice production and drama, and started performing when she was fourteen.

+She started her career in musical comedy on the London stage, on occasion appearing with playwright Noël Coward.
 She left England in 1927, and performed for Dame Nellie Melba while travelling to Australia through the Suez Canal.
 She first appeared in Melbourne as a soprano on the concert stage, then in musical comedy, alongside such stars as Gladys Moncrieff, whom she understudied, and Strella Wilson.

 Radio

-Ashton featured in radio from the 1930s, she appeared in musical comedy opposite Dick Bentley in Oh!
+Ashton featured in radio from the 1930s, appearing in musical comedy opposite Dick Bentley in Oh!
 Quaite.
 Her first straight drama role was in 1939, a period piece playing Marie Antoinette.

 She played Budge's mother in "Budge's Gang", a segment of the ABC Children's Session (c.
-1941–45, and it was so popular it was made into a comic book).
-Most notably, she played the wife of Dr. Gordon and the long-running role of Granny Emily Bishop (a character many years her senior) in the radio serial Blue Hills, for the entire 27 years of the serial's run (1949–1976 – hers were the very first and last spoken parts).
-Ashton, as Granny Bishop, spoke: "We don't have to see people every day of the week/to imagine them in their surroundings or even to live their lives with them.
+1941–45; it was so popular it was made into a comic book).
+Most notably, she played the wife of Dr. Gordon and the long-running role of Granny Emily Bishop (a character many years her senior) in the radio serial Blue Hills, for the entire 27 years of the serial's run (1949–1976) Hers were the very first and last spoken parts.
+The final words of Granny Bishop, as spoken by Ashton, were: We don't have to see people every day of the week/to imagine them in their surroundings or even to live their lives with them.
 We can still use our imagination ... they can still be in our minds.
-They can still be with us and so you see, and it is isn't really very hard to say goodbye. to say goodbye and God bless."
+They can still be with us and so you see, and it is isn't really very hard to say goodbye. to say goodbye and God bless.

 Television and film

-Ashton also played this role on Australia's first television serial Autumn Affair.
-In 1957 she appeared in a one-off television play called Tomorrow's Child and played in Certain Women (as "Dolly Lucas"), She was a semi-regular cast member of A Country Practice (as "Lillian Coote") and G.P. (as "Mrs Sculthorpe").
+Ashton also played the Granny Bishop role on Australia's first television serial Autumn Affair.
+In 1957 she appeared in a one-off television play called Tomorrow's Child and was a cast member of Certain Women (as Dolly Lucas).
+She was a semi-regular cast member of A Country Practice (as "Lillian Coote") and G.P. (as Mrs Sculthorpe).

-Film roles included both theatrical and telefilms Always Another Dawn in 1948 and The Farrer Story in 1949, she also had cameo's in Mama's Gone A-Hunting in 1977 and The Year My Voice Broke in 1987.
+Film roles included both theatrical and telefilms Always Another Dawn in 1948 and The Farrer Story in 1949, she also had cameos in Mama's Gone A-Hunting in 1977 and The Year My Voice Broke in 1987.
 She also appeared in many television commercials, most notably for Sara Lee.
 She was still performing in stage and cabaret plays in her nineties and was one of Australia's last great grand dames and one of the oldest entertainers still performing.